INFINITE347/Order_Tracking_Management_System/README.md

     char orderstatus[500];
 } order;

----

-## 🔧 How Each Operation Works
+🔧 How Each Operation Works

-### ➕ addrecord()
+➕ addrecord()

-- Takes Order ID, Customer Name, Product Name, Location, Order Status.
+Takes Order ID, Customer Name, Product Name, Location, and Status from the user.

-- Opens `trackingrecord.txt` in append mode (`"a"`).
+Opens trackingrecord.txt in append mode ("a").

-- Adds the record into the file using `fprintf()`.
+Adds the record into the file using fprintf().

-### 📄 displayall()
+📄 displayall()

-- Opens the text file in read mode.
+Opens the text file in read mode ("r").

-- Reads every record using `fscanf()`.
+Reads every record using fscanf().

-- Prints each record on console.
+Prints each record on console.

-### 🔍 searchbyid()
+🔍 searchbyid()

-- User enters Order ID.
+User enters Order ID.

-- Program compares each stored ID using `strcmp()`.
+Program compares each stored ID using strcmp().

-- Prints matching record.
+Prints the matching record if found, otherwise shows "No Record Found".

-### ✏️ updaterecord()
+✏️ updaterecord()

-- Reads all data into an array.
+Reads all data into an array of structures.

-- Finds required record using matching ID.
+Finds the record matching the Order ID.

-- Allows modifying all values of that record.
-- Rewrites all records back into the text file.
+Updates the values entered by the user.

+Opens file in write mode ("w") and rewrites all records.

-### ❌ deleterecord()
+❌ deleterecord()

-- Reads all data into an array.
+Reads all data into an array.

-- Skips the matched record (deletes it).
+Skips the record matching the Order ID (deletes it).

-- Rewrites remaining records back into file.
+Rewrites remaining records back into the file.

----
+🚀 How to Run
+Using GCC (Terminal)

+gcc main.c -o ordertracking
+./ordertracking

-## 📊 Program Flowchart
+📊 Program Flowchart

                ┌──────────────────────────┐
                │       Start Program       │